 In the Upper House a range of examination and qualification options are provided.
 GCSEs, Entry Level Qualifications and BTECs cater for the range of abilities in KS4.
-Alongside this, the ASDAN programme provides the opportunity for pupils to develop their life skills through a certified and well-recognised qualification in the Bronze and Silver Awards.
+Alongside this, the ASDAN programme provides the opportunity for pupils to develop their life skills through the Bronze, Silver and Gold Awards.
 Vocational qualifications and practical courses will be on offer in a range of subjects including Home Cooking skills, ICT, D&T and the Arts.
 ICT and/or touch-typing lessons take place throughout the school and computer skills are encouraged as an integral part of the curriculum.

 For more information regarding our curriculum please see our curriculum policy or contact the school office.